-With 100,000 confirmed cases of the Coronavirus (100 of which are in the U.S.), there are questions about the safety of everything and anything manufactured overseas.
-Since it is believed that the virus began in the open markets of China's Wuhan province, imported foods are on the minds of the masses.
+With more than 570,000 confirmed cases of the Coronavirus in the U.S. in mid-April, there are questions about the safety of everything and anything manufactured overseas.
+Since it is believed that the virus began in the open food markets of China's Wuhan province, imported foods are on the minds of the masses.

 The good news is, the Food and Drug Administration states, “We are not aware of any reports at this time of human illnesses that suggest COVID-19 can be transmitted by food or food packaging.
 However, it is always important to follow good hygiene practices …”